 Instead of allowing the turbid storm water into the environment, it will be diverted to a settling pond which will likely be one of the partly constructed pollution control dams (a lining system will not be required at this time).
 The turbid water will be allowed to settle and the larger soil particles will deposit on the dam floor.
-Clear water will be removed from the top of the dam by either controlled overflowing through a spillway or by pumping water from the surface.
+Clear water will be tested to ensure the water quality is of an acceptable nature, and will then be removed from the top of the dam by either controlled overflowing through a spillway or by pumping water from the surface.